jimmckeeth/DelphiBigNumbers/README.md

+# Delphi Big Numbers

 Rudy Belthuis is the orignal author of this library.
 He unfortunately passed away a while back.
-In an effort to keep this very valuable library alive:
+In an effort to keep this very valuable library alive I've done the following:

 * Pulled the changes from [all the other branches](https://github.com/jimmckeeth/DelphiBigNumbers/network) into this repository
 * Created [Wiki articles](https://github.com/jimmckeeth/DelphiBigNumbers/wiki) based on his original documentation